Chris Bacon (boxer)

-Christopher Gerald Bacon (born 8 October 1969) is a retired professional British cruiserweight boxer and judoka born in Tasmania, Australia and residing in Manchester.
+Christopher Gerald Bacon (born 8 October 1969) is a British retired professional cruiserweight boxer and judoka born in Tasmania, Australia and residing in Manchester.
 During his professional boxing career he was trained by Bob Shannon, a long-time Manchester boxing coach.
 He is a former WBF European Super Cruiserweight Champion, former National Judo Champion, and Bronze medal winner at the 1990 Commonwealth Games.
 Bacon is former MMA fighter and also participated in the 1992 Summer Olympics in Barcelona.

 Early career

 Chris Bacon started Judo at age 8, eventually mastering the art and become the National Judo Men's Champion several times in different divisions, as well as participating in other Continental and International competitions.
 His top place was 8th in the 1991 World Judo Championships.
 He also represented Australia in Judo at the 1992 Olympic Games in Barcelona, where he finished 17th out of 33 participants in the middleweight division.
 Bacon won, on points, his first match of the games against Wagner Castrophil and then was eliminated by Hirotaka Okada, being pinned in under a minute.